SovereignShop/practice/README.md

 # practice

-Literate practice problems and drills
+This is a repository of practice problems and drills that leverages org-drill for spaced repetition and org-babel for code execution.
+Most of the problems are not original but were captured from different online sources.